 How to know if you have vitamin D deficiency other than having psoriasis?

 The big thing that you might have if you are suffering vitamin D deficiency are immune and physical issues such as:

-- Muscle and bone weakness – Vitamin D is important to bones, muscles, and teeth.
+- Muscle and bone weakness – Vitamin D is important for bone health, muscles, and teeth.
 This vitamin is essential to the process of producing calcium in the body which is the main nutrient needed by our bones and other tissues.

 - Emotional ups and downs or depression or anxiety–clinical findings suggest that women with lower vitamin D are more likely to be depressed or struggle with deep emotional feelings of sadness.
 The fact thatVitamin D stimulates sex hormones such as estrogen, (improves brain function) it is responsible to the behavior and physiological growth of females.

-- Diabetes – Vitamin D makes our body more sensitive to insulin and helps in preventing leaky gut that could lead to other autoimmune disease and diabetes type 1, various neurological conditions Multiple Sclerosis, Parkinson’s Disease, and Ulcerative Colitis (inflammation of the colon).
+- Diabetes – Vitamin D makes our body more sensitive to insulin and helps in preventing leaky gut that could lead to other autoimmune disease and type 1 diabetes, various neurological conditions Multiple Sclerosis, Parkinson’s Disease, and Ulcerative Colitis (inflammation of the colon).

 - Chronic gum disease – people with low levels of vitamin D are more vulnerable to swelling, bleeding, and reddening of the gums.